December 26, 2024 by Samantha Wilson

 Deck Boats

-Deck boats carry most or all of their beam all the way to the bow instead of narrowing to a point, and are practical family runabout boats often compared to bowriders.
-Most have a V-shaped hull and usually range from 12 to 30 feet in length.
-On lakes, these are popular as they maximize the seating and interior space per foot of boat.
-For those who want to get out on the water for a day of socializing deck boats can accommodate plenty of passengers in comfort, and many also have great fishing attributes.
-The range is huge, with prices for used boats such as the Starcraft Marine Limited IO 2000 around $27,000, while larger and newer models such as the Sea Ray SDX 290 offer everything from stereo systems to an enclosed head compartment and sell for hundreds of thousands of dollars.
+Deck boats are defined by their spacious decks for their size and are practical family runabout boats, often compared to bowriders.
+They usually have a V-shaped hull and range from 12 to 30 feet in length.
+On lakes, these are becoming increasingly popular as they offer the elegance of a day cruiser with lightweight portability.
+For those who want to get out on the water for a day of socializing, deck boats can accommodate up to 14 passengers in comfort, but they also have great fishing attributes too.
+The range is extensive, with prices for boats such as the Starcraft Marine Limited IO 2000 around $27,000, while larger models such as the Stingray 212SC Deck Boat offers everything from stereo systems to changing rooms and sells for around $45,000.
 See the article deck boat vs pontoon boat

 Pros: